ieure/debase/README.md

 ## Code Generation (Experimental)

 Debase also offers a code generation facility, which turns the XML D-Bus interface descriptions into EIEIO classes.
-It’s based on `DEBASE-GEN` classes, which are themselves `DEBASE-OBJECT` subclasses, and the `DEBASE-GEN-CODE` generic function.

-This code is experimental and subject to changes.
-Feedback is welcome.
-I’m not sure it’s useful enough.
+The intent is to eliminate the drudgery of building the code that interacts with D-Bus, so you can focus on making it actually do interesting things.

+This is an experimental feature, and while I think it might be a good idea, I’ve struggled with usability for actual projects.
+Feedback and/or code welcomed.

+Codegen is implemented as EIEIO classes itself.
+Different parts of the output (the class itself, methods, slot accessors) are separate classes which extend `DEBASE-GEN`.
+All classes provide a `DEBASE-GEN-CODE` generic function which produce the output.

 Basic example: